Villianur

-Villianur, or Villianour, is a town in the Union Territory of Puducherry, India.
-It is a commune panchayat and the headquarters of the Villianur taluk of Puducherry District.
+Villianur or Villianoor, Villenour in French, is a commune panchayat and the headquarters of the Villianur taluk of Puducherry District.
 Kameeswarar temple is the major landmark in the town.

 Location

 Villianur is located at a distance of 9 kilometres south of Puducherry Municipality.
 It forms a part of the Puducherry urban agglomeration.
-The town houses famous hindu temple Kokilambigai udunurai sri thirukameswarar Kameeswarar temple.
+The town houses famous Hindu temple Kokilambigai udunurai sri thirukameswarar Kameeswarar temple.
 Located in the banks of Sankaraparani River. surrounded by more industries.
-It has several years old Villianur railway station,formed during french rule.
+It has several years old Villianur railway station, formed during French rule.

 Demographics

 According to the 2001 census, Villianur had a population of 104,000.
 It is the third largest town in Puducherry District after Puducherry and Ozhukarai.